yeonsoochung/walmart-sales/README.md

 - HASONEVALUE function to apply the correct filters in matrices.
 - Time intelligence functions such as DATEADD and PARALLELPERIOD.
 - VALUES function to obtain distinct dates.
 - CROSSFILTER function to activate bi-directional filtering and connect the events table to the sales table.
-The query that used this function, which created the [Revenue: Week of Event] measure, was the nexus of my "Events Analysis" page.
+I used this function to creat the [Revenue: Week of Event] measure, which is the nexus of my "Events Analysis" page.

 I would also like to make note of a several more features of my report: